infinum/accessibility-mobile-standards/ios-operable.md

 #### Success technique(s)

-Make sure that each screen in the app has a title at or near the top.
 VoiceOver: when user requests entire screen to be read from the top, make sure that the title is one of the first things user will hear so they know whether they are on the right page or step.

+Set title of each view controller by either setting it directly after `viewDidLoad` is called:
+ `title = "Home"`  or via navigation item:  `navigationItem.title = "Home"`.

+If using custom title view, configure its accessibility label `navigationItem.titleView.accessibilityLabel = "Home"`.

-If using custom navigation bar, make sure that the title can be ready correctly by VoiceOver.
+If using custom navigation bar, make sure that the title can be read correctly by VoiceOver.

 #### Failures

-Leaving the title empty
+- Leaving the title empty
-Using a custom navigation bar without ensuring it's readable by VoiceOver.
+- Using a custom title view or custom navigation bar without ensuring it's readable by VoiceOver.
+- In document-editor screens avoid using:
-In document-editor screens: using a default title such as "Untitled Document" or "No Title", as well as just using file name like "report.pdf" or "DSC_0123.jpeg"
+  - default titles like "Untitled Document" or "No Title"
+  - file names like "report.pdf" or "DSC_0123.jpeg"
-Placeholder text like "Enter title..."
+  - placeholder text like "Enter title..." or "Search..."

 #### Additional notes